AusDTO/dta-website/pages/contact/contact.md

 ## Events and media

-If you'd like someone from DTA to speak at an event, please send an email to [events@digital.gov.au](mailto:events@digital.gov.au).
+If you'd like someone from the DTA to speak at an event, [send us a speaking request](/contact/events/).
+Please make sure to complete all the questions.

 If you are a journalist and have a media enquiry, please send an email to [media@digital.gov.au](mailto:media@digital.gov.au).